Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Advanced Foundry/S1 Develop ERC20 CryptoCurrency/Lesson2.md

 - Before we rush into creating our own `ERC20 Token`, let's take a moment to learn _what_ an `ERC20` is, what `EIPs` are and where all these acronyms mean.

 ## ERCs and EIPs
+- The Web3 and blockchain ecosystem is fundamentally democratic and open source.
+As such major blockchains will often implement methods by which the community can submit suggestions for changes in methodologies and standards.
+These are typically known is `Improvement Proposals`, and in the Ethereum ecosystem they are `Ethereum Improvement proposals` (`EIPs`).
 -